 - Income, food & nutritional security for small farmer’ families

-- Transparent & resilient supply chains providing raw material supply to companies & reducing reliance on Imports
+- Transparent & resilient supply chains providing raw material supply to companies & reducing reliance on Import

 OUR BUSINESS MODEL

-Following this, we mobilize and organize small and marginal farmers by conducting door-to-door awareness campaigns and their exposure to model farms.
-We build their capacity, organize agriculture equipment, provide doorstep delivery of inputs, and technical support throughout the production cycle.
+Following this, we mobilize and organize small and marginal farmers by conducting door-to-door awareness campaigns, and model farm visits.
+We build their capacity, organize agriculture equipment, provide doorstep delivery of inputs, and provide technical support throughout the production cycle.
 At the time of maturity, we organize harvesting, processing and transport.
 We take care of the end-to-end, ensuring complete transparency, and thereby eliminating the middlemen.

 SAI’s unique feature is its Community Resource Person (CRP) concept.
-The CRP is a rural youth belonging to the local area and selected by farmers themselves.
-These youths are trained by SAI to build their capacity to provide one-to-one support to the collaborative farmers for which they are paid a monthly honorarium as well as performance incentives.
+The CRP is a rural youth, belonging to the local area and selected by farmers themselves.
+These youth are trained by SAI to build their capacity to provide one to one support to the collaborative farmers for which they are paid monthly honorarium as well as performance incentives.